Fed must dig deep on AI impact to make right rate calls ahead, Daly says

-Feb 17 : The Federal Reserve must dig deep on the data to assess whether artificial intelligence is boosting productivity growth and enabling faster economic growth without igniting inflation or requiring the Fed to tap the brakes with tighter policy, San Francisco Fed President Mary Daly said on Tuesday.
+SAN JOSE, California, Feb 17 : The Federal Reserve must dig deep into the data to assess whether artificial intelligence is boosting productivity growth and enabling faster economic growth without igniting inflation that would require it to tap the brakes with tighter policy, San Francisco Fed President Mary Daly said on Tuesday.

 So far, Daly said in remarks prepared for delivery to an event at San Jose State University hosted by the Silicon Valley Leadership Group, "most macro-studies of productivity growth find limited evidence of a significant AI effect."
 That could be because it is still too soon to see the results of the improvements from investments by individual companies in some corners of industry.